Spring Open Studios at The Alameda Artworks

-My location is: 1043C Garland Ave, San Jose, CA 95126 ; Green Door Annex (through the lime-green door off the parking lot behind Recycle Bookstore).
+My location is: 1043C Garland Ave, San Jose, CA 95126 ; I’m in the Green Door Annex (through the lime-green door off the parking lot behind Recycle Bookstore).
+For this event I’ll be hosting four visitors in my hallway: Reen Rubay, Kay Fontana, Ezra Mara, and Tony Baxter Framing.
 See the map/directory below at the bottom of the page.

 We are wheelchair accessible.
 Parking can be found in the lot behind Recycle Bookstore, in the lot behind Crema and Visual Philosophy, and along the neighborhood streets.
 Sorry, due to ancient plumbing we do not have public restrooms available.